 - .1 Pump and motor shall be supported by a heavy cast-iron or fabricated steel base with four (4) legs.
 The height of the base shall be sufficient to permit the use of decreasing suction and increasing discharge elbows, which shall be provided when the nominal pump size is smaller than the suction line.
-The suction and discharge openings shall be flanged faced and drilled one hundred and twenty-five (125) pound American Standard. - .2 The pump must be secured to base at the factory or in the field, with bolts and/or dowels such that the motor-pump shaft shall be centered, in relation to the motor base within .005".
+The suction and discharge openings shall be flanged faced and drilled one hundred and twenty-five (125) pound American Standard. - .2 The pump must be secured to base at the factory or in the field, with bolts and/or dowels such that the motor-pump shaft shall be centered, in relation to the motor base within 0.1 millimetres (0.005 inches).